 If the faculty member accepts the student's explanation, no further action is taken.
-If the faculty member determines that a violation has occurred, the faculty member informs the student, within five class days of his/her decision, using the appropriate form, of the penalty that will be imposed.
-The faculty member will also inform the student of his/her rights to file an appeal within 10 class days of the faculty member's decision.
+If the faculty member determines that a violation has occurred, the faculty member informs the student, within five class days of the faculty member's decision, using the appropriate form, of the penalty that will be imposed.
+The faculty member will also inform the student of the student's right to file an appeal within 10 class days of the faculty member's decision.